 Fans of Gru and his yellow henchmen have had to wait three years for a sequel to the 2010 animated blockbuster, and while Despicable Me 2 is expected to hit theaters early next month, we all know the last month of anticipation is the hardest.
 Lucky for fans, Gameloft has dropped Despicable Me: Minion Rush into the Play Store to help that last month go by just a tad easier.
 While this licensed title may not feature the most original gameplay out there, it does give players a chance to see those adorable minions in all their charming glory.

 Rage of the Gladiator was a big hit on that other platform, and it arrived on Android back in March.
 However, it was only available to European residents at the time, with a global release "coming soon."
 The game is now universally available, so prepare for battle.

 You can probably figure out what this game is like from the trailer.
 You play as a gladiator, and various things try to kill you.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a new game from Crescent Moon, a tie-in for Dreamworks' upcoming animated movie, a sequel to one of the Play Store's most popular casual games, some bowling and quiz titles, and one of those beguiling indie-retro affairs that keeps popping up.
+Today we've got an update to a much-loved jumping platformer, a barnyard theft simulator, and a unique take on the sliding block puzzle.